 Although Bernie’s quality of life was greatly diminished by the breathlessness he experienced, he considered himself to be ‘one of the lucky ones’.
 Indeed, Bernie was blessed with a God-given strength and inspirational words to be an influential voice.
-Only months before his passing, Bernie gained victory against a corporate giant via a tide of wonderful support from family and friends, unions, media, politicians, the general public, and of course asbestos disease sufferers and their families.
+Only months before his passing on the 27th November 2007, Bernie gained victory against a corporate giant via a tide of wonderful support from family and friends, unions, media, politicians, the general public, and of course asbestos disease sufferers and their families.
 Through faith, Bernie and I faced and were able to overcome every battle’.

 I feel very blessed as in 2012, I married an equally dedicated anti-asbestos crusader, Rod Smith.
-Together with his late partner Julie, Rod experienced her tragic journey of the ‘process of dying’ as he lovingly cared for her, whilst President of a Melbourne-based asbestos related disease society.
+Together with his late partner Julie, Rod experienced her tragic journey of the ‘process of dying’ as he lovingly cared for her, whilst President and support co-ordinator of a Melbourne-based asbestos related disease society.

 Julie was diagnosed with mesothelioma in July 2008, her exposure to deadly asbestos had been some fifty years earlier through her Dad, unwittingly bringing asbestos fibres home on his clothing from his workplace.
 Julie valiantly fought her condition with amazing courage and grace, losing her battle in September 2011.